Delta of Venus

-Delta of Venus is a book of fifteen short stories by Anaïs Nin published posthumously in 1977—though largely written in the 1940s as erotica for a private collector.
+Delta of Venus is a book of fifteen short stories that Anaïs Nin largely wrote in the 1940s as erotica for a private collector.
+It was published posthumously in 1977.

 In 1994 a film inspired by the book was directed by Zalman King.

 Background

-The collection of short stories that makes up this anthology was written during the 1940s for a private client known simply as "Collector".
+The short stories in this anthology were written during the 1940s for a private client known simply as "Collector".
 This "Collector" commissioned Nin, along with other now well-known writers (including Henry Miller and the poet George Barker), to produce erotic fiction for his private consumption.
-His identity has since been revealed as Roy M. Johnson (1881–1960), a wealthy American businessman from Ardmore, Oklahoma, who had discovered the Healdton Oil Pool.
+He has since been identified as Roy M. Johnson (1881–1960), a wealthy businessman from Ardmore, Oklahoma, who discovered the Healdton Oil Pool.

-Despite being told to leave poetic language aside and concentrate on graphic, sexually explicit scenarios, Nin was able to give these stories a literary flourish and a layer of images and ideas beyond the pornographic.
-In her Diary (Oct.
-1941), she jokingly referred to herself as "the madam of this snobbish literary house of prostitution, from which vulgarity was excluded".
+Despite being told to leave poetic language aside and concentrate on graphic, sexually explicit scenarios, Nin gave the stories a literary flourish and a layer of images and ideas beyond the pornographic.
+In her diary, she jokingly called herself "the madam of this snobbish literary house of prostitution, from which vulgarity was excluded".

 While using the Kama Sutra and other writings such as those of Krafft-Ebing as models, Nin was very conscious that the languages of male and female sexuality were distinct.
-Although at times she scorned her erotica, and feared for their impact on her literary reputation, they have subsequently been seen by sex-positive feminists as pioneering work.
+Although at times she scorned her erotica, and feared their effect on her literary reputation, they have been seen by sex-positive feminists as pioneering work.

 Short stories

-The short stories which Delta of Venus anthologizes are these:
+The short stories that Delta of Venus anthologizes are: